Interpretive Fidelity

 The term interpretive override is not meant as a moral accusation.
 It describes what happens when meaning is forced.

-Interpretive override is the act of altering someone’s meaning so that it becomes easier for you to tolerate, dismiss, control, or resolve.
-Sometimes it is overt.
-“That’s not what happened.”
+Interpretive override is the act of altering someone’s meaning so it becomes easier for you to tolerate, dismiss, control, or resolve.
+Sometimes it is overt: “That’s not what happened.”
 “You’re imagining things.”
 “You’re being irrational.”
 “You always do this.”
 “You’re trying to start a fight.”
 Sometimes it is subtle.
 The subject is changed instead of answered.
 Tone is addressed instead of content.
 Pain is treated as a debate.
 Perfect wording is demanded before listening.
 Immediate closure is treated as the highest good.

 4.